Skip to main content

 From SEN communities

-• Dedicated SEN sessions held on Fridays
+• Dedicated SEN sessions held on Fridays at the venue

-• Partnership with Autism Hertfordshire mentioned
+• Autism Hertfordshire partnership mentioned in community posts

 Potential challenges